braydennn/fpl-next-gw-predictor/README.md

 ## License & Credits

-* Code: your choice (e.g., MIT).
+* Code: your choice
-* Data: sourced from FPL/ClubElo-style datasets; please respect original licenses and site terms.
+* Data: sourced from FPL/Elo-Insights dataset; please respect original licenses and site terms.
 * Thanks to the open-source FPL community for inspiration and prior art.

 ---